Magic eye tube: Common types

-Several other "eye tubes" were introduced in USA radios and also used in test equipment and audio gear, including the octal-based types 6AF6GT, 6AD6GT and 1629.
+Several other "eye tubes" were introduced in U.S. radios and also used in test equipment and audio gear, including the octal-based types 6AF6GT, 6AD6GT and 1629.
 The latter was an industrial type with 12 volt filament looking identical to type 6E5.
-Later USA made audio gear used European tubes like EM80 (equivalent to 6BR5), EM81 (6DA5), EM84 (6FG6), EM85 (6DG7) or EM87 (6HU6).
+Later U.S. made audio gear used European tubes like EM80 (equivalent to 6BR5), EM81 (6DA5), EM84 (6FG6), EM85 (6DG7) or EM87 (6HU6).

 Other applications

 Magic eye tubes were used as the recording level indicator for tape recorders (for example in the Echolette), and it is also possible to use them (in a specially adapted circuit) as a means of rough frequency comparison as a simpler alternative to Lissajous figures.

 A magic eye tube acts as an inexpensive uncalibrated (and not necessarily linear) voltage indicator, and can be used wherever an indication of voltage is needed, saving the cost of a more accurate calibrated meter.

 At least one design of capacitance bridge uses this type of tube to indicate that the bridge is balanced.

-The magic eye tube also appears on the cover of My Morning Jacket's 2011 album Circuital.
-The tube as shown is almost fully lit.
+The magic eye tube appears on the cover of My Morning Jacket's 2011 album Circuital.
+The tube is shown almost fully lit.